mnestorov/wp-snippets/README.md

 add_action( 'woocommerce_account_premium-support_endpoint', 'woo_custom_premium_support_content' );
 ```

-## How to Reorder a Custom Tab at My Account Page in WooCommerce
+## How To Reorder A Custom Tab At My Account Page In WooCommerce

 ```php
 /**